 Rom.
 8:26- 39, Eph.
 1:3-6, 2 Thes.
 2:13-14, 1 Tim.
 1:15, 2 Tim.
 1:12, Ezek.
 33:11, Hos.
 13:9.

 8. THE CHURCH AND THE MINISTRY

-We confess that there is one holy Christian Church which consists of all those who from the heart truly believe in Christ as Savior and Lord.
-This Church, in its essence, is invisible to our eyes, since no one can judge the sincerity of another’s heart, but it is known to God.
+We confess that there is one holy Christian Church that consists of all those who from the heart truly believe in Christ as Savior and Lord.
+This Church, in its essence, is invisible to our eyes since no one can judge the sincerity of another’s heart, but it is known to God.
 We believe that the Church is to be found wherever the Word of God and

 the Sacraments are in use.
 The Church of Jesus Christ is not to be equated with any particular denomination or church body, or with the sum total of all Christian denominations and church bodies.
 It is the will of God that Christians should gather together regularly for mutual edification through Word and Sacrament, and that they should work together to promote the extension of God’s pure Means of Grace throughout the world.